MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/pertenantextensioncop-pte0013-entitlementobjectinptenotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
-For examples and guidance on fixing this diagnostic, see [related AppSourceCop rule](appsourcecop-as0093-entitlementobjectinappsourcenotallowed.md)
+For examples and guidance on fixing this diagnostic, see [AppSourceCop Rule AS0093](appsourcecop-as0093-entitlementobjectinappsourcenotallowed.md).

 ## See Also
 [PerTenantExtensionCop Analyzer](pertenantextensioncop.md)